Taru-garg/Fix2Json/README.md

 ## Overview
 Fix2Json is a simple JAVA CLI application that converts a given raw [FIX](https://www.fixtrading.org/what-is-fix/) strings ( which are generally very hard to understand ) to their JSON equivalents ( which one can understand much more clearly ).

+Having, a JSON equivalent for the FIX message not only improves the readability of the message  but also makes it easier to store in NoSQL databases as they generally tend to support JSON messages, further it becomes much easier to search through the messages.

 The application has been built using the following libraries:
 - [picocli](https://picocli.info/)
 - [simple-json](https://github.com/fangyidong/json-simple)